huggingface/diffusers/docs/source/en/training/dreambooth.md

 [DreamBooth](https://huggingface.co/papers/2208.12242) is a training technique that updates the entire diffusion model by training on just a few images of a subject or style.
 It works by associating a special word in the prompt with the example images.

-If you're training on a GPU with limited vRAM, you should try enabling the `gradient_checkpoint` and `mixed_precision` parameters in the training command.
+If you're training on a GPU with limited vRAM, you should try enabling the `gradient_checkpointing` and `mixed_precision` parameters in the training command.
 You can also reduce your memory footprint by using memory-efficient attention with [xFormers](../optimization/xformers).
 JAX/Flax training is also supported for efficient training on TPUs and GPUs, but it doesn't support gradient checkpointing or xFormers.
 You should have a GPU with >30GB of memory if you want to train faster with Flax.

 This guide will explore the [train_dreambooth.py](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth.py) script to help you become more familiar with it and how you can adapt it for your own use-case.